2025 Undergraduate Catalog

 • Identify organizational security risk exposure; identify cost-effective mitigation strategies; and prepare for recovery strategies.

-• Employ risk analysis and vulnerability assessment processes.
+• Employ the use of risk analysis and vulnerability assessment processes.

 • Critically examine the variety and extent of losses from criminal acts, natural disasters, and security breaches facing society.